Police Now News

 Read more about the impact that this cohort of officers has made whilst on Police Now’s programme:

-As a Times Top 100 Graduate Employer and the only national entry route into policing, it is uniquely positioned to support the policing sector with essential recruitment and training.
-The organisation consistently recruits stronger diversity to its programmes than policing achieves nationally and typically attracts those who had not considered a career in policing before – bringing new perspectives and backgrounds into the service and driving policing to become more representative of the communities it serves.
+Police Now consistently recruits stronger diversity to our programmes than policing achieves nationally, including more women and people from ethnic minority backgrounds.
+We typically attract those who had not considered a career in policing before – bringing new perspectives and ideas into the service and driving policing to become more representative of the communities it serves.
+As an independent organisation working in partnership with policing, with a strong graduate brand, we are uniquely positioned to deliver this essential difference to policing.